inkdropapp/docs-old/src/pages/manual/troubleshooting.md

 If it's an official plugin, please create a topic on [our forum here](https://forum.inkdrop.app/).
 If a third-party plugin, please create an issue on its GitHub repository.

+## Payment failed

+### My credit card was declined with `StripeCardError(code=card_declined)`

+That's probably because the charge was issued from Japan and your bank thought that's suspicious somehow.
+But it is impossible from us to know the actual reason why your card has been declined.
+Stripe provides [the documentation](https://stripe.com/docs/declines/codes) about card declines but it is not helpful to solve it.

+Therefore, **please ask your bank to allow us to charge you from Japan**.
+Some people with the same issue solved by doing that.
+Sorry for the inconvenience.

+### My debit card was declined

+Please check your debit card supports recurring payments.
+Some debit cards don't support paying for subscription services.